Splatoon 2

 is a 2017 third-person shooter game developed and published by Nintendo for the Nintendo Switch.
-It was released on July 21, 2017, as a direct sequel to Splatoon.
-As with the previous installment, Splatoon 2 consists of online multiplayer (player versus player and player versus environment) alongside a single-player campaign, all featuring combat based around ink.
+It is the second entry in the Splatoon series as the direct sequel to Splatoon (2015).
+As with the previous installment, Splatoon 2 consists of online multiplayer (player versus player and player versus environment) game modes alongside a single-player campaign, all featuring combat based around ink-firing weapons.
 An expansion pack for the single-player mode titled Octo Expansion was subsequently released as downloadable content (DLC) on June 16, 2018.

-Splatoon 2 received generally positive reviews upon release, with critics praising the game for retaining its predecessor's strengths and innovation, though its online matchmaking and Nintendo Switch Online-restricted voice chat received criticism.
+The game's development began shortly following the culmination of Splatoon's free content updates in October 2015.
+Its team sought to develop a worthy sequel to Splatoon, including new weapons and gameplay alterations to set itself apart from its predecessor.
+Splatoon 2 is set approximately two years after Splatoon, a decision made to enhance the fictional world's realism.

-As of 31 December 2022, Splatoon 2 had sold over 13.6 million copies worldwide, selling more than twice as many as its predecessor and making it one of the best-selling Switch games.
+Splatoon 2 was released on July 21, 2017.
+It received generally positive reviews, with critics commending its improved graphics and refinement of returning gameplay elements from its predecessor, though its online matchmaking and Nintendo Switch Online-restricted voice chat garnered criticism.
+As of 31 December 2022, Splatoon 2 has sold over 13.6 million copies worldwide, making it one of the best-selling Switch games.
 A sequel, Splatoon 3, was released on the Nintendo Switch on September 9, 2022.